Crypto-Assets Service Provider (CASP) License

 The firm’s positioning as a licensed Corporate Service Provider with direct operational presence in key EU jurisdictions, including Poland and Estonia, removes the intermediary layer that inflates cost and timeline with third-party providers.

-- Legal entity: The applicant must be a legal entity incorporated in an EU member state.
-Branches of third-country firms cannot hold a CASP license; a dedicated EU entity is required;
+- EU legal entity.
+The applicant must be a legal entity established in an EU member state.
+Branches of non-EU entities cannot hold a CASP authorisation directly.

 Who Needs a CASP License